nyghtowl/Code_Name_Jeeves/README.md

     - Utilized subject and body text in vectorizer
     - Expanded the num of vectorizer features and pulled strip out of word adjustment because seemed to be collapsing words incorrectly
 - Added in cross validation scores for output
+- Got say to work so that the computer now says the message when there is an email that needs a meeting location
+- Using subject and body combined to create vectorizer and

 ---------------
 Stuff: